INFO490/assignments/hw7/hw7.markdown

 ![cdf](cdf_log_income.png)

-and the plot of the CCDF of
+and also plot the CCDF,

 ![ccdf](log_ccdf_log_income.png)

 These two plots tell us a lot about the income distribution.
 First, note that the CDF of log(income) is that of a normal distribution (see Figure 4.5 in *Think Stats* by Allen B. Downey).
-Thus, it suggests that the income distribution follows a log-normal distribution.
-Second, the log-log plot of CCDF looks like a log-normal distribution for the most part, but it becomes almost a straight line in the very high-income region (The jaggedness is due to the small sample size in this region).
-If you read Section 4.2 in *Think Stats*, you know that the CCDF of a [Pareto distribution](http://en.wikipedia.org/wiki/Pareto_distribution) looks like a straight line on a log-log scale.
-So which one is it, or could it be both at the same time?
+Thus, it suggests that the income distribution is a log-normal distribution.
+Second, the log-log plot of CCDF looks like a log-normal distribution for the most part, but it becomes a straight line in the very high-income region (The jaggedness is due to the small sample size in this region).
+If you have read Section 4.2 of *Think Stats*, you know that the CCDF of a [Pareto distribution](http://en.wikipedia.org/wiki/Pareto_distribution) looks like a straight line on a log-log scale.
+So which one is it, log-normal or Pareto, or could it be both at the same time?

-According to Wikipedia on [Log-normal distribution](http://en.wikipedia.org/wiki/Log-normal_distribution),
+According to Wikipedia on [log-normal distribution](http://en.wikipedia.org/wiki/Log-normal_distribution),

 > In economics, there is evidence that the income of 97%–99% of the population is distributed log-normally.
 (The distribution of higher-income individuals follows a Pareto distribution.)

 It seems like we have (or are about to) reproduce just such evidence.
 The major tasks in this problem are:

-- Write *get_hist()* function,
+- Write *get_histogram()* function,
 - Write *get_pmf()* function,
 - Write *get_cdf()* function, (CCDF is simply 1.0 - CDF)
 - Plot PMF of hours worked per week,
 - Plot CDF of income,
 - Plot CCDF of income.

-#### Function: get\_hist()
+#### Function: get\_histogram()

-- Write a function named *get_hist()* that takes a list and returns a dictionary of the form {value: frequency}.
+- Write a function named *get_histogram()* that takes a list and returns a dictionary of the form {value: frequency}.

 As the name suggests, this function returns the dictionary form of a histogram.
-See Section 2.3 in *Think Bayes* for hints.
+See Section 2.3 of *Think Bayes* for hints.

 #### Function: get\_pmf()

 - Write a function named *get_pmf()* that takes a list and returns a dictionary of the form {value: probability}.

-Note that PMF is a *normalized* histogram, and you may want to use the *get_hist()* function.
-See Section 2.3 in *Think Bayes* for hints.
+Note that PMF is a *normalized* histogram, and you may want to call *get_histogram()* function from inside *get_pmf()* function.
+See Section 2.3 of *Think Bayes* for hints.

 #### Function: get\_cdf()

-- Write a function named *get_cdf()* that takes a Numpy array *sequence* and returns a tuple that represents the x and y axes of the (empirical) CDF.
+- Write a function named *get_cdf()* that takes an array *sequence* and returns a tuple that represents the x and y axes of the (empirical) CDF.

 Here is a very easy algorithm to implement this function.
 See the definition of [empirical distribution function](http://en.wikipedia.org/wiki/Empirical_distribution_function) on Wikipedia.
 That means we can simply